 - To provide you with information, access to resources or other products or services that you have requested from us on behalf of your organization;

 - To send you customer service-related communications, including in relation to administering your organization's online account and providing online services to you on behalf of your organization;

 - To provide technical product support to Customers and to enhance Customer technical product support services.

-- To deal with communications that you send to Forcepoint;
+- To address any communications you may send to Forcepoint;

 - To alert you to upgrades and enhancements to our products and to new products and/or services, including by email, in accordance with your communication preferences.
 Please see the "Your Choices" section below for further information about how you can control these updates;